Constructing group actions on quasi-trees and applications to mapping class groups: The projection complex

 and therefore

 The statement is trivial if $(X',Z') = (X,Z)$ so the proof is finished. \end{proof}

 This result has number of important consequences.
 Before stating them we set notation that helps prevent a proliferation of constants.
-We say that $x \succ y$ or $y \prec x$ if $x-y$ is bounded above by a constant depending only on $\xi$.
+Given a constant $\theta \ge 0$, we say that $x \succ y$ or $y \prec x$ if $y-x$ is bounded above by a constant depending only on $\xi$.
 We also define $x \sim y$ if $x \succ y$ and $y \succ x$.
-For example we can restate Axiom 3 as
+For example (PC 3) implies

 Thus, for the purposes of this notation, we regard $\xi$ as a variable that depends on the particular setting.
 Note that transitivity holds, i.e. if $x\succ y$ and $y\succ z$ then $x\succ z$, but the constant bounding $z-x$ is worse.
 Thus it is important to ensure that transitivity is applied only to chains of bounded length.